vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </pre>
 </div>

-Wait for the searchnode to start up using the [healt state api](../reference/metrics.html):
+Wait for the searchnode to start up using the [health state api](../reference/metrics.html):

 <pre>
 curl -s http://localhost:19110/state/v1/health